 With their regenerative capacity, the liver is an absolutely amazing and unique internal organ.
 For example, one is able to survive the surgical removal of up to 70% of the liver, which again reaches its original size, which does not apply to any other internal organ.
 But even the liver can not stand it.
 Forcing the liver to frequent regeneration (for example, drunkenness) means talking about liver cancer (hepatoma) .
 Liver cancer also increases the risk of liver cancer for the same reason.
 Secondly, as with any healing, liver regeneration leads to the formation of scar tissue (fibrotic).
 When many forced regeneration produces too much scar tissue in the liver, further regeneration is prevented.
 This condition is called hardening of the liver - hepatic cirrhosis .
-Recently, however, citizens of hardened countries (such as Polynesia, who are as fat as the US or the Czech Republic) suffer from steatosis (fattening) of the liver, even if they are not alcoholics.
-The liver with steatosis is not hardened but fat-filled as for gilts.
-Liver steatosis is treated in parallel with the morbid obesity usually associated with it.
+Recently, however, citizens of hardened countries (such as Polynesia, which is as fat as the US or the Czech Republic) suffer from steatosis (fattening) of the liver, even non-alcoholic.
+The liver with steatosis is not hardened, but on the contrary is softer and fattened as for gilts.
+Liver steatosis usually accompanies morbid obesity.

 Hepatoprotective herbs of our tradition

 Before the Paracelsian drug era, we even treated ourselves with herbs.
-Most traditional European liver problems have fallen into oblivion.
-(Our role was played by the fact that, unlike Chinese doctors, our healers often did not know which diseases are liver and not.)
-In our pharmacopoeia, however, we have a wonderful category of so-called cholagogs and a similar non-classical stomach (plants good on the stomach).
-One can also notice the striking tendency of European herbalists to consider any bitter plant good for the liver, which corresponds to a remarkable category of herbs, which are simply called amara ("bitter herbs") - gentian, chicory , granite, dandelion , vata ...
+Most traditional European "liver" recipes, however, fell into oblivion.
+(In part because, unlike TČM, many European healers did not know what the liver was.)
+In our pharmacopoeia, however, we have a wonderful category of so-called cholagogs, as well as the so-called stomachic (stomach) ).
+But, of course, it is not clear that all cholagogas and stomachics are good for the liver.
+One can observe the striking tendency of our herbalists to consider each bitter plant as good for the liver, which corresponds to another category called amara (bitter herbs) - bitter , chicory , earth , dandelion , vagina ...